rupertrussell/Triodia-020/README.md

 // move mouse to a new point press 1 move to another point and press 2
 // sread new distance between points

+version 28  added WSAD movement of large images
+I setill need to use an array to track and re draw points after panning on the screen